Gabapentin High: What Is a Gabapentin High, and Does It Drive Gabapentin Addiction?

 According to data from the National Center for Biotechnology Information, 62% of patients reported misusing prescription drugs, and 16% of those patients admitted misusing gabapentin in the past.

-Gabapentin High: What is Gabapentin?
+Gabapentin High: What Is Gabapentin?

 Gabapentin is a medication that belongs to the class of drugs known as anticonvulsants or antiepileptics.
 It was originally developed for treating epilepsy but had also effectively managed various other conditions, including neuropathic pain, restless leg syndrome, and certain mood disorders.
 Gabapentin is available under several brand names, including Neurontin, Gralise, and Horizant.